apache/impala/docker/README.md

 `test-with-docker.py` runs the Impala build and tests inside of Docker containers, parallelizing the test execution across test suites.
 See that file for more details.

+This also contains **experimental** infrastructure to build `impala_base`, `catalogd`, `impalad` and `statestored` container images from the output of an Impala build.
+The containers can be built via the CMake target docker_images.
+See CMakeLists.txt for the build targets.